damienaicheh/az-func-gh-codespaces/README.md

-# GitHub Workspace for Azure Functions using .Net 7.
+# GitHub codespaces for Azure Functions using .Net 7.